Writing an editorial is one of those things that sounds like it should be pretty straightforward. Easy, even.

-The purpose of an editorial is to share a perspective, persuade others to your point of view, and to possibly propose a solution to a problem.
+The purpose of an editorial is to share a perspective, persuade others of your point of view, and possibly propose a solution to a problem.

-The most important concern is for you to pick one purpose and stick to it.
+The most important part is to pick one purpose and stick to it.

 Rambling, incoherent editorials won’t do.
 They won’t get you the results or the response you might want.